2024-2025 Programming

 Image Description: Google link

-Opening event on a sunny evening on Queens Street West at Gallery 1313 in the courtyard with a table full of pizzas and the group gathered around the WBG.
+Opening event on a sunny evening on Queen Street West at Gallery 1313 in the courtyard with a table full of pizzas and the group gathered around the WBG.

 Curatorial Essay